 At the end of the previous pose, drop yourself on the ground with your palms and feet toes stranded to the ground.
 Hold yourself up in the air by hugging your abdominal muscles together.
 Inhale as you do so and exhale at the finishing of the pose.

-14. Half Standing Forward Fold pose
+14. Half Standing Forward Fold Pose

-At the closing poses of sun solution A, the body moves towards the final stretch that make your body relaxed in a good way as it is much warmer now.
+At the closing poses of sun solution A, the body moves towards the final stretch that makes your body relaxed in a good way as it is much warmer now.
 The Forward bend at the end of the spine will help your body to relax your lower body muscles.
 Inhale before starring and hold on to it and then release the pose.

 15. Chair pose